Support Relentless Excellence!

 A native of Washington DC, Claude comes to Dallas Black Dance Theatre after attending Towson University in Towson, Maryland.
 He received additional training from The Ailey School as a Fellowship student, Parsons Dance and Dallas Black Dance Theatre’s Summer Intensive professional trainings on full scholarship.
 Claude’s previous dance experience includes dancing with Dishibem and Dance RINK, both of Baltimore, Maryland and Eudora Ballet.
 He has performed works by Alvin Ailey, Elisa Monte, Hope Boykin, Dianne McIntyre, Bridget L. Moore and Christopher L. Huggins.

 Hana Delong, an Orlando native studied dance at the Dr. Phillips High School Dance Magnet and the Orlando Ballet.
 She received her BFA in Dance from Adelphi University and was a scholarship student at the Ailey School.
 She has performed with Alvin Ailey American Dance Theater in Memoria and Revelations Cast of 50 and has worked with choreographers Matthew Rushing, Ray Mercer, and Sonia Dawkins.
-She was a member of Dallas Black Dance Theatre II and this is her first season with Dallas Black Dance Theatre.
+She was a member of DBDT: Encore! (formerly Dallas Black Dance Theatre II) and this is her second season with Dallas Black Dance Theatre.

 A native of Sacramento, California, Kayah received her BFA in Dance Arts from Howard University in Washington DC.
 Her training includes studies at Maryland Youth Ballet, Kankouran West African Dance Company and the Joffrey Ballet.
 In addition to performing original works by artists such as Ray Mercer, Hope Boykin and Darrell Moultrie, she has performed in Fame: A Stage Play (Maryland), Fly!
-The Musical (Dallas, TX) and spent two seasons with DBDT II.
-Kayah is in her 4th season as Director of the Academy’s Junior Performing Ensemble.
+The Musical (Dallas, TX) and spent two seasons with DBDT: Encore!.
+Kayah is in her 5th season as Director of the Academy’s Junior Performing Ensemble.